Every time I share a video or picture on Instagram of my dorsiflexion the comments are...flattering:

 You have one body, and it has tremendous capacity for adaptation.
 That's both a gift and a responsibility.
 Living life on autopilot inevitably leads to tension and dysfunction.

-If you enjoyed this article and want to find more ways of intentionally shifting your movement and life, sign up below for a free copy of my guide, No Limits.
+If you enjoyed this article and want to find more ways of intentionally shifting your movement and life, check out my Mobility Foundations course.